 The optional VFlash media is a Secure Digital (SD) card that can be used with the optional iDRAC6 Enterprise card.
-See "Integrated Dell Remote Access Controller 6 (iDRAC6) Enterprise Card (Optional)."
+See "Integrated Dell Remote Access Controller 6 (iDRAC6) Enterprise Card (Optional)".

-Locate the VFlash media slot on the back of the system and insert the 1 contact-pin end of the SD card (with the label side facing up) into the slot.
-See "Back Panel Features and Indicators" for the slot location.

-NOTE: The slot is keyed to ensure correct insertion of the card.

-2 Press inward on the card to lock it into the slot.
+- 1 Locate the VFlash media slot on the back of the system and insert the contact-pin end of the SD card (with the label side facing towards the middle of the system) into the slot.
+See "Back-Panel Features and Indicators" for the slot location. - NOTE: The slot is keyed to ensure correct insertion of the card. - 2 Press inward on the card to lock it into the slot.